If you must renew in person, make an appointment at our offices in Carson City, Henderson, Las Vegas and Reno.

 Odometer Reading Required.
 We will use the reading from your smog check if you had a test completed.
 If not, have your current mileage ready.
 Motorcycles and mopeds are exempt.
 More info

 Vehicle registrations expire on the exact date listed, not at the end of the month.
 You will receive a renewal postcard in the mail approximately 30 days prior to renewal.
 You will receive only email notices if you have a MyDMV account and have chosen to go paperless.

 You are responsible for timely registration renewal even if you do not receive a notice.
 Late fees based on the expiration date are assessed for late renewals.
 Nevada has no grace period.

 You must register your vehicle for a full year.
 There are no partial registrations.
 Trailers may be registered for one year or three years.
 Moped registrations are valid until the vehicle is sold.
 There is no annual renewal.

-If you have received a renewal notice for a vehicle you no longer own, please surrender the plates as outlined in Plate Surrender.
-If you do not have the plates, disregard the notice.
+If you have received a renewal notice for a vehicle you no longer own, please cancel the registration and surrender the plates as outlined in Plate Surrender.

 If your license plates are more than eight years old, you may receive replacement license plates in the mail after you renew.
 Please ensure we have your correct address.

 Plates and decals are mailed separately.
 Place your new decal on your new plates when you receive them.
 DO NOT put the decal on your old plates.

 Renewal postcards, web services and kiosks will indicate whether you will be receiving plates.

 Smog checks are required each year in Nevada.
 You do not need a renewal notice to have a test completed.
 1996 and newer vehicles are equipped with on board computers that continuously monitor performance: